 By using and maintaining a calm and reassuring tone during conflict management, you are working to influence the person’s emotional response and responding tone.

 Be cautious as not to come across as condescending.
-That will immediately turn the other party away in reception and leave them with nothing but the desire to punch you in the throat.
+That will immediately turn the other party away in reception and leave them with nothing but wanting to punch you in the throat.

 Manage your tone in these situations by: